MicrosoftDocs/Devices-docs/surface-hub/install-pwa-surface-hub.md

 ## Install PWAs via Intune

 Use Intune or another MDM provider to install PWAs on Surface Hubs.
-To learn more, refer to [Manage settings with an MDM provider](manage-settings-with-mdm-for-surface-hub.md).
+To learn more, refer to [Manage Surface Hub with an MDM provider](manage-settings-with-mdm-for-surface-hub.md).

 ### Get started